Nativity (film series): Nativity Rocks! (2018)

 It was confirmed on 4 December 2017 that Nativity 4 would be released on Friday 23 November 2018, and would be entitled Nativity Rocks!.
 A teaser trailer was released in July 2018.
 Casting included; Simon Lipkin, Daniel Boys, Craig Revel Horwood, Meera Syal, Helen George, Ruth Jones, Celia Imrie, Hugh Dennis, Anna Chancellor, Ramin Karimloo, as well as some of the cast from the original theatre musical cast.

 Doru, a child refugee from Syria, is separated from his father as he arrives in the United Kingdom.
 He is moved to Coventry by social worker Miss Shelly and joins St Bernadette's Primary School, where he meets a new teaching assistant, Jerry Poppy, who assists him in his search for his father amid another Christmas musical production for the school, led by impresario Emmanuel Cavendish.

 Future

-Possible future films

-In an interview, Debbie Isitt said "Nativity 4 has been developed already and so has Nativity 5 – one of them is set ‘Down Under’ in Australia".
-She later added "However, I am uncertain as to if or when they will be made as there are other projects competing for my attention.
-We will just have to see."
-The fourth film was released in 2018, no comment has been made on a potential fifth film since its release.
+In 2019, Debbie Isitt commented on having a prequel film centred around Marc Wootton's character, Desmond Poppy, "On her slate" and stated that Nativity 5 may be made and was being developed but was "uncertain".
+It would have been set in Australia.

-Declined international remakes
+Cancelled international remakes

 Producer Nick Jones revealed that they had so far "politely declined" offers to make American and Australian remakes.